karthik107758/Karthikpolisetty.github.io/Project_Delta_Airlines.md

 ## 🔑 Key Takeaway
 This project demonstrates expertise not only in migrating legacy systems but in architecting the next-generation platform (Microsoft Fabric) and proving its immediate ROI in performance and cost savings.

-This is an excellent way to showcase the true **business value** of your dashboard work in your GitHub portfolio.
-Recruiters often look beyond the tool names (Power BI, Tableau) to understand the financial and operational impact of your deliverables.

-Here is the table in the requested Markdown format, correlating your dashboard titles with their problem statements, key metrics, and quantified business value for the Delta Air Lines project.